artefactual/archivematica-storage-service/docs/administrators.rst

 ..  note::

-    If the path you are defining in your Location  doesn't exist, you must create it manually and make sure it is writable by  the archivematica user.
+    If the path you are defining in your Location  doesn't exist, you must create it manually and make sure it is writable by the Archivematica user.

 4. Save the Location settings.
-5. The new location will now be available as an option under the appropriate options in the Dashboard, for example as a Transfer location (which must be enabled under the Dashboard "Administration" tab) or as a destination for AIP storage.
+5. The new Location will now be available as an option under the appropriate options in the Dashboard, for example as a Transfer location (which must be enabled under the Dashboard "Administration" tab) or as a destination for AIP storage.